 Treating Pain

-Hormone therapy in pain management included two uses.
-In one way, administering corticosteroids into joints helped reduce inflammation and alleviate pain.
-The other way included the use of testosterone for patients with pain and using opioid therapy for pain management.
+Hormone therapy in pain management includes two uses.
+In one way, administering corticosteroids to joints helped reduce inflammation and alleviate pain.
+The other way included using testosterone for patients with pain and opioid therapy for pain management.
 Here are a few hormone replacement therapies that can help relieve pain.

 Neurosteroids Therapy